mpwsh/k3s-arm64/sealed-secrets/readme.md

 # This is the important bit:
 # (note default format is json!)
+kubeseal <mysecret.json >mysealedsecret.json
+#kubeseal --controller-namespace sealed-secrets --controller-name=sealed-secrets-controller <mysecret.json >mysealedsecret.json
+#Use this if kubeseal is in another namespace, or didnt deploy with FullNameOverride.
-kubeseal --controller-namespace tooling --controller-name=sealed-secrets -n tooling <mysecret.json >mysealedsecret.json
+#kubeseal --controller-namespace tooling --controller-name=sealed-secrets -n tooling <mysecret.json >mysealedsecret.json

 # mysealedsecret.json is safe to upload to github, post to twitter,
 # etc.  Eventually: